-- presides at meetings of the Board of Directors in the Chairman's absence; - presides at meetings of the Shareholders in the Chairman's absence; - has the ability, in consultation with the Lead Independent Director, to approve the retention of outside advisors and consultants who report directly to the Board on critical issues; and - performs such other duties as the Board may delegate from time to time.
+- presides at meetings of the Board of Directors in the Chairman's absence; - presides at meetings of the shareholders in the Chairman's absence; - has the ability, in consultation with the Lead Independent Director, to approve the retention of outside advisors and consultants who report directly to the Board on critical issues; and - performs such other duties as the Board may delegate from time to time.

-Finally, the Board has established five standing committees to assist with its oversight responsibilities: (1) the Audit and Finance Committee (the "Audit and Finance Committee"); (2) the Compensation and Organization Committee (the "Compensation Committee"); (3) the Governance and Nominating Committee (the "Governance and Nominating Committee"); (4) the Innovation and Technology Committee (the "Innovation Committee") and (5) the Strategy and Business Development Committee (the "Strategy Committee").
-Each of the Audit and Finance, Compensation, and Governance and Nominating Committees is comprised entirely of independent directors.
+Finally, in December 2014, the Board established or re-established five standing committees to assist with its oversight responsibilities: (1) the Audit Committee (previously the Audit and Finance Committee); (2) the Compensation and Organization Committee (the "Compensation Committee"); (3) the Nominating and Governance Committee; (4) the Finance Committee (previously part of the Audit and Finance Committee); and (5) the Innovation and Technology Committee (previously the Innovation and Marketing Committee).
+During the fiscal year ended September 30, 2014 (the "2014 fiscal year"), the Board also had a standing Strategy and Business Development Committee (the "Strategy Committee"), whose responsibilities were transferred to the Finance Committee and the Innovation and Technology Committee, and an Executive Committee, both of which were retired in December 2014.
+Each of the Audit, Compensation, and Nominating and Governance Committees is comprised entirely of independent directors.

-The Board believes that its current leadership structure - including combined Chairman of the Board and CEO roles, seven out of ten independent directors, a Lead Independent Director, a Vice Chairman of the Board, and key committees comprised solely of independent directors - provides an appropriate balance among strategy development, operational execution and independent oversight and is therefore in the best interests of the Company and its shareholders.
+The Board believes that its current leadership structure - including combined Chairman of the Board and CEO roles, nine out of twelve independent directors, a Lead Independent Director, a Vice Chairman of the Board, and key committees comprised solely of independent directors - provides an appropriate balance among strategy development, operational execution and independent oversight, and is therefore in the best interests of the Company and its shareholders.